BloomTech-Labs/human-rights-first-police-ds-a/README.md

 - Rank 4: Chemical & Electric: Officers use less-lethal technologies to gain control of a situation, such as chemical sprays, projectiles embedded with chemicals, or tasers to restrain an individual.
 - Rank 5: Lethal Force: Officers use lethal weapons (guns, explosives) to gain control of a situation.

 The BERT model does not currently live in the GitHub repository due to its large file size.
-When running the app locally, it is best to manually story the `saved_model` file in the `app` directory.
+When running the app locally, it is best to manually store the `saved_model` file in the `app` directory.

 </br>